Orange-OpenSource/marine-detect/README.md

 #### Option 3 - Developing on Your Host OS with PIP:

 - Make sure pyenv is installed and working
-- The, run the following commands in the project directory:
+- Then, run the following commands in the project directory:
 ```shell
 pyenv install 3.10
 pyenv local 3.10